• Contact Info:

 often produce slow hiking speeds.

-is to expect to travel half the distance you can on a good Sierra trail (and "difficult" rated ones take longer)
+a local rule-of-thumb is to expect to travel half the distance you can on a good Sierra trail (and "difficult" ones – "orange" on trail conditions map – take longer)

-A PCT afficionado I met at one camp complained about not being able to log as many miles
+A PCT aficionado I met at one camp complained about not being able to log as many miles

 as he'd been expecting.
-Wilderness hikers should think about "effort", not just "miles".
+Wilderness hikers should think about "effort", not simply "miles".

 gains/losses along many trails.
-Instead of directly ascending/descending
+To reduce the ascent/descent

-such terrain, the trails tend to contour along the steep slope, often resulting in
+many trails contour along the steep slope - which often results in

-narrow tread, tread with side-slope, and washedout sections.
+narrow tread, tread with side-slope, and washout/landslide sections.

 continually being degraded by erosion and usage, often resulting in rough, sloping, and narrow